Rehoming your Dog

 It is crucial that you establish that the rescue is ethical and has a good reputation.
 You need to be sure they do not breed dogs or breed from dogs they rescue, neuter all rescues, and rehome responsibly.
 Look at their website and Facebook pages, and ask as many questions as possible!

 It is also extremely traumatic for your dog.
 If they do survive being abandoned, some dogs will never overcome the trauma of the experience.
-If an abandoned dog is found outside a rescue/brought in to a rescue they know nothing at all about that dog; no age, no history, no information on their character.
+If an abandoned dog is found outside a rescue or brought to a rescue they know nothing at all about the dog; no age, no history, no information on their character.
 The dog doesn’t even have a name.
-This not only makes it very difficult to rehome the dog but will also add to the stress and confusion of that already suffering animal.
+This adds to the stress and confusion of the already suffering animal and makes it more difficult to rehome them.

 If the rescue centre does not have the facilities to take dogs, your pet may be passed on to the authorities and in some circumstances even destroyed!